-The iSHARE scheme will consist of various organisations that will take roles as Data Consumer and Data Provider.
-To keep the scheme clear and effective, there will not be a direct connection from every DP to every DC and all the other necessary roles.
-The broker will be the solution to link these parties to each other.
+The iSHARE scheme will consist of various organisations that will take roles as Service Consumer and Service Provider.
+To keep the scheme clear and effective, there will not be a direct connection from every Service Provider to every Service Consumer and all the other necessary roles.
+The Identity Broker will be the solution to link these parties to each other.
 Besides that, in the spirit of freedom of choice, the iSHARE scheme should support that several parties can offer similar services.
-Also, the broker makes it possible to broker exchanges with data providers who are yet unknown by a data consumer, but can be reached through iSHARE standards.
+Also, the broker makes it possible to broker provision by Service Providers who are yet unknown by a Service Consumer, but can be reached through iSHARE standards.